awsdocs/aws-doc-sdk-examples/python/cross_service/aurora_item_tracker/README.md

 command prompt.
 Before you run, replace the following values with the output from the CloudFormation setup script:

-* **CLUSTER_ARN** — Replace with the ARN of the Aurora cluster, such as `arn:aws:rds:us-west-2:123456789012:cluster:doc-example-aurora-app-docexampleauroraappcluster-15xfvaEXAMPLE`.
+* **CLUSTER_ARN** — Replace with the ARN of the Aurora DB cluster, such as `arn:aws:rds:us-west-2:123456789012:cluster:doc-example-aurora-app-docexampleauroraappcluster-15xfvaEXAMPLE`.
 * **SECRET_ARN** — Replace with the ARN of the secret that contains your database credentials, such as `arn:aws:secretsmanager:us-west-2:123456789012:secret:docexampleauroraappsecret8B-xI1R8EXAMPLE-hfDaaj`.
 * **DATABASE** — Replace with the name of the database, such as `auroraappdb`.

-*Tip:* The caret `^` is the line-continuation character for a Windows command prompt.
+*Tip:* The caret `^` is the line continuation character for a Windows command prompt.
-If you run this command on another platform, replace with the line-continuation character for that platform.
+If you run this command on another platform, replace the caret with the line continuation character for that platform.

 ```
 aws rds-data execute-statement ^